-Welcome to the electronic nursing kardex module, a nursing informatics prototype module developed under the Open-NIS Project based the Open Standards for WordPress in Healthcare.
-The module aims to showcase an electronic kardex for nurses to use in the clinical setting to keep them updated with the most relevant information with regards to patient care.
-This also makes endorsement or reporting relatively efficient since patient information can be printed instead of the next shift making hand-written notes from verbal report given by the previous shift.
+Welcome to the electronic patient care summary (nursing kardex) module, a nursing informatics prototype module developed under the Open-NIS Project based on the Open Standards for WordPress in Healthcare.
+The module aims to showcase an electronic patient care summary for nurses to use in the clinical setting to keep them updated with the most relevant information with regards to patient care.
+This could also make endorsement or reporting relatively efficient since patient information can be printed instead of the next shift making hand-written notes from verbal report given by the previous shift.

-The electronic medical record (EMR) is an interdepartmental information system where physicians place their orders, nurses chart notes and fill up medication administration forms, the pharmacist verify medication orders, and where laboratory and diagnostic personnel complete blood or diagnostic work-up results.
+The electronic medical record (EMR) is an interdepartmental health information system where physicians place their orders, nurses chart notes and fill up medication administration forms, the pharmacists verify medication orders, and where laboratory and diagnostic personnel complete blood or diagnostic work-up results.
 The format and structure of data entries in the EMR depends on inputs and recommendations from a wide variety of professions.
-The nursing kardex or nursing care summary is an information system tool that nurses can proudly say of their own.
-The type, format and layout of content depend on how the nurses in the unit will be using the kardex.
-No other profession can dictate how the kardex workflow should be implemented.
+The nursing kardex or patient care summary is an information system tool that nurses can proudly say of their own.
+The type, format and layout of content depend on how nurses in the unit will be using the kardex.
+No other profession can dictate how the patient care summary workflow should be implemented.
 As far as nursing informatics, the nursing kardex is truly a nurse-owned information system.

-The Open-NIS project welcomes the collaboration of nurse educators who are interested in using the electronic kardex as an academic tool to prepare future nurses in the field of nursing informatics and provide them with the necessary skill set.
+The Open-NIS project welcomes the collaboration of nurse educators who are interested in using the electronic patient care summary as an academic tool to prepare future nurses in the field of nursing informatics, and provide them with the necessary skill set.

-The electronic kardex feature is not a replacement for an electronic medical record or hospital information system.
+The electronic patient care summary feature is not a replacement for an electronic medical record or hospital information system.
 The kardex has been a crucial tool used by nurses to store information on paper.
 This module transforms the traditional manner of updating a kardex through electronic means.